j-wilkin/Dostunes/README.md

 1/11/13
 ========

 Dostunes is a music player written in assembly language.
 It reads a .txt file of notes and beats, turning the speaker on and off and playing the approprate frequencies.
-See TUNES.TXT for a  sample dostunes file.

 Example dostunes file:
     60